 You are encouraged to preserve all physical evidence if you are a victim of sexual assault (i.e. do not bathe, douche, change clothing, clean the bed/linen/area where assault occurred).
-If the sexual assault happened within 72 hours, you may choose to have an evidentiary exam in order to collect evidence of the assault.
+If the sexual assault happened within 5 days, you may have the option to have an evidentiary exam in order to collect evidence of the assault.
 The CARE victim advocate can help you to arrange this exam even if you have not decided whether you want to report the incident.

-Victims/survivors of sexual assault, domestic violence, stalking, and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, pictures, logs or other copies of documents that may be useful to University investigators or police.
+Victims of sexual assault, domestic violence, stalking, and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, pictures, logs or other copies of documents that may be useful to University investigators or police.